Getting their lives back: Culpeper Drug Court participants start strong

 “Looks like you had a good week,” Whitlock said.
 “25 days substance-free.”

-Applause in the galley from the Drug Court Team for participant “Brandon,” a 21-year-old white male.
-He was close to moving to phase two of the five-phase structured program focused on providing a variety of services and consistent supervision for individuals battling addiction—versus incarceration.
+Applause in the gallery from the Drug Court Team for participant “Brandon,” a 21-year-old white male.
+He was close to moving to phase two of the five-phase structured program, which focuses on providing a variety of services and consistent supervision for individuals battling addiction—instead of incarceration.

 “I am excited,” Brandon responded.
 “I actually started liking going to classes.
 It’s good to talk about it.”